dtgeoeu-wp6-tsunamis/bingclaw-to-hysea/README.md

 ### *Run the workflow*
 6. Run the workflow with the following command

 ```
-python run_workflow.py
+python read_volumes_create_runscripts.py
 ```
+If you want to run only one scenario, you can modify the read_volumes_create_runscripts.py script to pick only one scenario from the list or directly specify the input parameters of the my_run_workflow_func function.

 At the end of the run, you should have an output directory with the name of the scenario and with subdirectories where the output of BingClaw, Interface Module, and T-HySEA are stored.
-You can see the structure of the repo and of the input/output files below.
+You can see the structure of the output directory below.

 ## Requirements
 ### *Python packages*